-&lt;sup>219 N.J.S.A.
-40:72-1.2.
-If voting machines are used in a given county, Title 19 of the Revised Statutes governs the balloting.

-&lt;sup>222.
+&lt;sup>221.
 N.J.S.A.
+40:72-1.3.

+&lt;sup>222 N.J.S.A.
 40:72-2.
 If the board of commissioners is the first board elected after a change to the commission form of government and the appropriations for the expenditures of the municipal government for that year have already been made, the new board may revise or repeal any such appropriations or pass additional appropriations.
 N.J.S.A.
 40:72-16.
 Any general provision of law pertaining to municipal boards of recreation commissioners also applies to municipalities under a commission government system.
 N.J.S.A.
 40:73-8; see, e.g., State ex rel.
 Dep't of Health v.
 City of Hoboken, 130 N.J.
 Eq.
 564, 566 (N.J.
 Ch.
 1942) (vesting control of the water department with the Board of Commissioners upon the adoption of the commission form of government).